HagosFam/Movie-Catalog/README.md

 # Movie-Catalog
-A catalog management MEAN stack application.
-It has CRUD operations on the main document and sub-document with Mongodb database.
+A movie catalog management end-to-end full-stack application built with the MEAN stack application.
+It has CRUD operations on the main document and sub-document with the MongoDB database.
 It has also registration and login.
 It encrypts passwords and returns access tokens.